Korean Confederation of Trade Unions: Rise of the Korean Confederation of Trade Unions

 Despite the internal struggles and factionalism of KCTU, their methods were nonetheless highly effective.
 In the early 1990s, there was a shift from domestic growth to national competitiveness: one of the major economic policies of Korea became "growth first, and distribution later."
 The KCTU regarded this as detrimental to the interests of the workers, and adopted the counter-policy of "strike first, bargain later."
 Korean workers used strikes as a weapon to seek political change, better working conditions, and for higher wages.

-In 1996, a significant event occurred that would catapult the KCTU to both national and world stage.
+In 1996, a significant event occurred that catapulted the KCTU to both the national and world stage.
 The New Korea Party, led by President Kim Young Sam, unilaterally passed and amended labor laws without the presence of the opposition party in the middle of the night, in a six-minute session.
 In essence, the amended laws made it significantly easier for the employers to lay off the workers at will.
-Moreover, the amended laws did not allow federal unions at either the local or the national level; this made the 500,000 member KCTU illegal (it would not be legally recognized until 2002).
+The amended laws did not allow federal unions at either the local or the national level.
+This made the 500,000 member KCTU illegal.
+It was not legally recognized until 2002.
 These provisions prompted the KCTU to successfully mobilize 150,000 Korean workers and FKTU leaders, who previously displayed a pro-government propensity, to strike together.

 As a result of the government's decision to amend labor laws, President Kim Young Sam and his administration were censured by the OECD for their failure to honor the reforms which were promised to the people of South Korea, and for displaying "backwardness" with respect to labor-law reform.
-Additionally, international organisations, including the International Confederation of Free Trade Unions and International Metal Workers Unions both criticized and condemned the actions of the Korean government.
-Similarly, the foreign union representatives held joint news conferences with Korean unions, closely observed the strikes, and held various demonstrations outside Korean diplomatic missions abroad.
+International organisations, including the International Confederation of Free Trade Unions and International Metal Workers Unions both criticized and condemned the actions of the Korean government.

+The foreign union representatives held joint news conferences with Korean unions, closely observed the strikes, and held various demonstrations outside Korean diplomatic missions abroad.
 Despite the overwhelming rebuke from the international community, the South Korean government chose to adhere to their initial decision and even threatened to arrest the strikers.
 It has been estimated that the three weeks' strikes cost $3.4 billion in lost production.

 President Kim Young Sam, recognizing the growing popular support for the KCTU, decided to revise the laws and to meet with opposition leaders.
 In March 1997, parliament passed a more diluted version of the labor laws and the President's chief economic adviser, who was the proponent of the earlier laws, was fired along with other advisers.
 Finally, during a meeting with the opposition leaders, President Kim stated that the KCTU would be legalized.